bipinkrish/Mdisk-Downloader-Bot/README.md

 # Usage

 ```
-/start - start message
+start - start message
-/help - list of commands
+help - list of commands
-/mdisk mdisklink - usage
+mdisk mdisklink - usage
-/thumb - reply to a image document of size less than 200KB to set it as Thumbnail
-( you can also send image as a photo to set it as Thumbnail automatically )
+thumb - reply to a image document of size less than 200KB to set it as Thumbnail ( you can also send image as a photo to set it as Thumbnail automatically )
-/remove - remove Thumbnail
+remove - remove Thumbnail
-/show - show Thumbnail
+show - show Thumbnail
-/change - change upload mode
-( default mode is Document )
+change - change upload mode ( default mode is Document )
 ```
 ---